Quick/Nimble/README.md

 Nimble
 ======

-A Matchers Framework for Swift.
+A Matcher Framework for Swift.
 Rewritten from the ground up.

 Setup
 -----